-Drawing 2 is a one semester course that is continuation of the Drawing I course utilizing methods of art elements and principles; further development of foundational skills as the focus through portfolio preparation.
+Drawing and Design 2 is a one semester course that is a continuation of the Drawing and Design 1 course utilizing methods of art elements and design principles: further development of foundational skills as the focus through portfolio preparation.
 Student voice is developed and demonstrated in culminating projects.
+Students will work with both traditional media as well as digital media.

-ELECTRONICS TECHNOLOGY (CTE 381, 382)OPEN TO: 9, 10, 11, 12Full Year CoursePREREQUISITE: NoneCROSS CREDIT: Math or Non-Lab ScienceDoes not satisfy NCAA athletic eligibility or four-year college entrance requirements.College credit may be available for this course.
+ELECTRONICS TECHNOLOGY (CTE 381, 382)OPEN TO: 9, 10, 11, 12Full Year CoursePREREQUISITE: NoneFull Year CourseCROSS CREDIT: Math or Non-Lab ScienceDoes not satisfy NCAA athletic eligibility or four-year college entrance requirements.College credit may be available for this course.